Aixtron: History

+Blocked takeover

 In October 2016, China's Fujian Grand Chip Investment Fund LP made a bid to purchase Aixtron.
 The proposed acquisition was tainted by collusion; shortly before Fujian Grand Chip made its public takeover bid, Sanan Optoelectronics canceled a critical order from Aixtron on dubious grounds, sending its share price down for Fujian Grand Chips to make a less-expensive offer (both Sanan Optoelectronics and Fujian Grand Chips are controlled by the same state-owned semiconductor fund).

 As a result, Germany's economics ministry withdrew the approval of the takeover.
 In November 2016, the Committee on Foreign Investment in the United States (CFIUS) recommended both sides to drop their plan, because of national security concerns.
+On December 2, 2016, President Barack Obama issued an executive order blocking the proposed acquisition of Aixtron.

+Subsequent developments

 In 2017, AIXTRON sold its ALD/CVD Memory Product line, produced in Sunnyvale (California, United States) to Eugene Technology from South Korea.
 AIXTRON said it continues to execute restructuring measures as well as to seek the establishment of partnerships for its OLED business in order to return to profitability in 2018, and to this end in October 2017, the OLED business became a separate company - APEVA SE.

 On 24 October 2018, AIXTRON announced that it had signed a joint venture agreement with Korean company IRUJA Co.
 Ltd. to invest in APEVA, AIXTRON's subsidiary for OLED deposition technologies.
 Closing of the joint venture agreement is expected during 2018.

 Operations

 Aixtron produces metalorganic chemical vapour deposition equipment, used for making a range of electronic and opto-electronic products containing compound, organic as well as nanotubes and nanofibers.

-In 2020, 73% of AIXTRON's revenues came from clients in Asia, with around 15% coming from Europe and the remaining 12% from the United States.

-In 2022, 68% of Aixtron's revenue came from customers in Asia, 18% came from the Americas, and 14% came from Europe.
-In 2022, Aixtron's total order intake was 585.9 million euros, which is an 18% increase compared to the previous year.

 Many AIXTRON systems use a "planetary reactor" process whereby gaseous semiconductor substances are deposited on revolving wafers, while others utilise a Close Coupled "shower head" method of deposition.

 Manufacturing sites are located in Herzogenrath near Aachen in Germany, and Cambridge in the United Kingdom.

+Finances

+For the 2025 fiscal year, AIXTRON reported net income of €85.2 million on revenue of €556.6 million.
+Asia accounted for 60% of AIXTRON's revenue, while Europe and the Americas each contributed 20%.
+Total order intake for the year amounted to €544.3 million, marking a 9% decline compared to 2024.
+On 30 December 2025, the company’s share price closed at €17.31, resulting in a year-end market capitalization of €1,964 million.